 Elasticated cuffs for little ones and fastening cuffs for older kids along with draw cords to prevent warm air being lost while keeping snow, rain and wind out are essential features.

-Many waterproof garments don't breathe so well and so can get a bit sweaty after a while unless they are a breathable fabric.
+Some waterproof garments don't breathe so well and so can get a bit sweaty after a while unless they are a breathable fabric.
 They also tend not to be so soft when very cold, so choose according to your intended temperature use.

 You may be tempted to get a cute child-version of an adult coat, a "looking at coat" as I think of them, often made of wool and with a tailored shape.
-While this might be perfect for Sunday Best or special occasions, they really aren't very effective at keeping the winter out, not being wind or waterproof, often with button fronts, loose sleeves and no draw-cords or elastic anywhere to keep body warmth in and the weather out.
+While this might be perfect for Sunday Best or special occasions, they really aren't very effective at keeping the winter out, not being wind or waterproof, often with button fronts, loose sleeves and no draw-cords or elastic anywhere to keep body warmth in and the cold weather out.

 Accessories to Protect the